noobc0re/fallguysfarmbot/README.md

 # fallguysfarmbot
-Simple bot to farm XP and Kudos
+Simple bot to farm XP and Kudos in Fall Guys

 1) Run "install deps.bat" as administrator
 2) Run "start.bat"